 It’s the fourth day of Teacher Appreciation Craft Lightning when dozens of bloggers and I are bringing you quick ideas for thank you gifts to give to your kids’ teachers.
 When I polled my many teacher friends about their best-liked student gifts, I was surprised that several of them suggested small plants as good gifts.
 Maybe it is my black thumb that puts me off giving plants as gifts, but it would not have been the first thing that came to my mind.
-But, since it is a simple and pretty present to give, I decorated a small planter with craft sticks to turn it into a quick and homemade gift for your child’s teacher.
+But, since it is a simple and pretty present to give, I decorated a small craft stick flower pot to turn a small succulent into a quick and homemade gift for my child’s teacher.

 I have put together a list of affiliate links for all the products I used in this tutorial.
 If you choose to purchase after clicking through, I will receive a small commission.
 Thanks!